offlinehacker/nix2invoice/README.md

 ## Acknowledgments

-Special thanks to @matejc for creating initial nix2invoice project and sharing it with me.
+Special thanks to [https://github.com/matejc](@matejc) for creating initial nix2invoice project and sharing it with me.

 ## License